 Carol Viar – Saline County

-Central Kansas Mental Health Center Board Meetings are held at 3:00 pm on the third Monday of the month.
-Until further notice, meetings will be conducted via Zoom conference call.
+Central Kansas Mental Health Center Board Meetings are held at 3:00 pm on the third Monday of the month, with the exception of January and August.
+At this time, meetings will be held via a combination of in-person, Zoom and/or conference call.
 For connectivity information, please contact Becky McCary at 785-823-6322 by the Friday preceding the meeting.

 We help people of all ages -- children, teens, adults -- find new, more effective ways to deal with the challenges and problems everyone encounters at various times in life.START HERE